The Shock of the Fall: Reviews

 The novel was praised by The Guardian as "a gripping and exhilarating read", the narrator's voice being "dazzlingly rendered".
 The British Journal of Psychiatry noted that readers who are psychiatrists hoping to find themselves portrayed within the work would be disappointed, as they are "mentioned less than a handful of times throughout".
 However, they praise Filer's "very talented storytelling" and "fine description of psychiatry".

 The London Review of Books praises Filer's skillful interweaving of time frames and his "impressive feat of storytelling".
-It criticizes that the techniques of suspense used works against the story itself, it "reinforces the distinction between the narrator's point of view and the readers".
+It is critical of the techniques of suspense used, which the reviewer thought works against the story itself, and "reinforces the distinction between the narrator's point of view and the readers".
 Additionally, the lack of ambiguity here makes the book "fundamentally out of sympathy with its narrator".

 The Telegraph praises the novel as bittersweet and wonderfully etched, noting that it is "an unsettling read but a perceptive and moving one".